Mohammad1745/cachifyjs/README.md

             secretKey: 'my-secret-key'//it must be the same as the key used to cache the data },
         afterUpdate: {
-           callback: handleResponse, //the same callback previously use in cacheConfig }
+           callback: handleResponseData, //the same callback previously use in cacheConfig }
     }